thunderbird89/esf/stories/the-cormorant-gambit.md

 It was only **natural** that the weak be consumed.

-“Target is not responding," his weapons officer rumbled, mandibles clicking as he analyzed the drifting human destroyer.
-“Minimal heat signatures.
+"Target is not responding," his weapons officer rumbled, mandibles clicking as he analyzed the drifting human destroyer.
+"Minimal heat signatures.
 No active power."

-“It is dead," another crew member muttered.
+"It is dead," another crew member muttered.

 Vrak bared his fangs.
-“Move into boarding range.
+"Move into boarding range.
 Strip it for salvage.
 Tear its—"

 **The human ship ignited.**